-Principle #12 - Non-Discrimination
+- Principle #12 - Non-Discrimination

-School discipline must be implemented without discrimination based on ethnicity, race, color, religion, religious practice, national origin, ancestry, sex, gender or gender identity, sexual orientation, age, weight/appearance or disability.
+School discipline must be implemented without discrimination based on ethnicity, race, color, religion, religious practice, creed, national origin, citizenship status, ancestry, sex, gender, gender identity or expression, sexual orientation, age, weight/appearance, predisposing genetic characteristics, or disability.
+See the District Policy Prohibiting Harassment or Discrimination of Students and Employees (0100) for further information.

-Principle #13 - Due Process
+- Principle #13 - Due Process

-Effective discipline can only be implemented with profound respect for the due process rights of students' and parents,' consistent with New York State Education Law § 3214 and the U.S. Constitution, and including, but not limited to, the right to notice of the penalty to be imposed and an opportunity to present a student's version of the facts and circumstances that led up to the event.
+Effective discipline can only be implemented with profound respect for the due process rights of students and parents, consistent with New York State Education Law § 3214 and the U.S. Constitution, and including, but not limited to, the right to notice of the penalty to be imposed and an opportunity to present a student's version of the facts and circumstances that led up to the event.

-Principle #14 - Training
+- Principle #14 - Training